Zero-Trust Strategies for O-RAN Cellular Networks: Principles, Challenges and Research Directions: Selected Approaches by Industry

 \textbf{Ericsson Cloud RAN:} This software suite implements the goals of cloudification, intelligence/automation, and open internal RAN interfaces for O-RAN, encompassing virtualized DUs and virtualized vCU as Cloud-Native Network Functions running on cloud infrastructure.

 \textbf{Ericsson Intelligent Automation Platform (EIAP):} Functioning as Ericsson's SMO platform, EIAP also delivers the Non-RT RIC and rApps with integrated AI/ML capabilities.

-A pivotal element is the established Ericsson SRM which provides a governance structure to embed security throughout the entire product lifecycle, encompassing: (1) internal software development, (2) consumption of third-party software, including open-source components, (3) secure coding practices, vulnerability scanning, and testing, (4) penetration testing and operational security, and (5) mandatory addressing of OWASP's top 10 risks and the production of a signed Software Bill of Materials (SBOM).
+A pivotal element is the established Ericsson SRM which provides a governance structure to embed security throughout the entire product lifecycle, encompassing: (1) internal software development, (2) consumption of third-party software, including open-source components, (3) secure coding practices, vulnerability scanning, and testing, (4) penetration testing and operational security, and (5) mandatory addressing of OWASP's top 10 risks and the production of a signed SBOM.

-\subsection{Discussion}
+\subsection{\MakeUppercase{Discussion}}

 It is clear that both Nokia and Ericsson have converging perspectives on the security challenges and design objectives of O-RAN.
 Their respective white papers discuss the threats introduced by open interfaces, multi-supplier environments, and cloud-native deployments, and they outline both the security mechanisms currently integrated into their products and the incremental path toward ZTA maturity for O-RAN control planes.
 While these contributions provide a valuable foundation, our work extends the discussion by emphasizing additional control plane considerations that remain underexplored, particularly the governance of access privileges for procured third-party components.
 Furthermore, we underscore the critical importance of applying ZTA principles not only to the control plane but also to cellular data plane communications, thereby advancing toward a more holistic security posture for the O-RAN ecosystem.